felipemoraes/beautiful-jekyll/_posts/2017-06-25-dynamic-search.md

 published: true
 ---

 Research on exploratory search has been supported by several initiatives.
 The **T**ext **RE**trieval **C**onference (TREC) has hosted related research tracks on [interactive](http://trec.nist.gov/data/interactive.html) search, search within [sessions](http://trec.nist.gov/data/session.html), search for [task completion](http://trec.nist.gov/data/tasks.html) and, more recently, dynamic search in specialized domains.
-The latter problem, embodied by the [TREC Dynamic Domain (DD)](http://trec-dd.org/) track, was the focus of my Master supervised by [Rodrygo Santos](http://homepages.dcc.ufmg.br/~rodrygo/).
+The latter problem, embodied by the [TREC Dynamic Domain (DD)](http://trec-dd.org/) track, was the focus of my Master's thesis, supervised by [Rodrygo Santos](http://homepages.dcc.ufmg.br/~rodrygo/).
 As a result of this work, we got a full paper accepted at ICTIR 2017.

 ```bibtex
 @inproceedings{moraes2017ictir-a,